reitger/backup_rsync/README.md

 # backup_rsync
 Create backups with rsync on Linux.
 Python-TKinter GUI for rsync.
-Muliple Backups can be defined in one config-file
+Muliple Backups can be defined in one config-file.